Pa0laC/capstone/README.md

     - go_bad_input.jpg

 The empty folders correspond to folders that are present in my home repository but that could not be exported to GitHub as they are too big in size.
-Follow the instructions to download the files that should go there.
+The instructions above should help you download the files that belong there.

 ## Analysis  <a name="analysis"></a>

 The model was trained to recognize 133 dog breeds using 6680 images of dogs.
 A further 835 images were used for testing and validation each.
-Analysis and results are discussed in ```jupyter notebook dog_app.ipynb```.
+Analysis and results are discussed in ```jupyter notebook dog_app.html```.

 ## Conclusion <a name="conclusion"></a>